nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - New SQLserver Process On AWS Webserver.md

 There are (at least?) two ways to authenticate in IAM:
-- *Instance profiles*: You assign a role to an EC2 instance or Lambda implicitely, everything is handled under the hood by AWS and you don't need to handle API keys and so on.
+- *Instance profiles*: You assign a role to an EC2 instance or Lambda implicitly, everything is handled under the hood by AWS and you don't need to handle API keys and so on.
 - Explicit API keys: You create a user, assign a role to it and generate an API key/id.
 Finally, you put that credentials into a "secret" file on your disk and